Drabsha: Drabsha prayer

 During Parwanaya, the buta drabša (Qulasta prayers CP 337–339 = Oxford Collection 4.8–11) is recited by Mandaean laypeople, who repeat the prayer after a priest as they put klilas onto the drabsha.
-Below is a transliteration of the prayer based on Lidzbarski (1920), which was originally transcribed using the Hebrew alphabet.
+Below is a transliteration of the version recited by Najah Choheili and Salem Choheili, both of whom reside in Ahvaz, Iran.
 The English translation below is partially based on Gelbert & Lofts (2025) and has been revised.

 The prayer describes the drabsha as a ray of light (since in Mandaic, drabša can also mean 'ray of light') originating from the World of Light.
 It is passed to Hibil Ziwa and then to Adam Kasia, and finally to the chosen Nasoraeans.
 The drabsha, now manifested as a physical banner, is set up so that the water of the yardna and the radiance (ziwa) of the banner, representing light, can come together.